-BOS 204, KEYBUILDING/SPEED BUILING2 credit hours

-Prerequisite: BOS 102 or typing proficiency of 30 wpm
+BOS 204.
+Keyboarding/Speedbuilding2 credit hours Prerequisite: BOS 102 or typing proficiency of 30 wpm 71⁄2 weeks, 4 hours per week (4-0)

 This course is a follow-up to BOS 102 and is a requirement for the Business Office Systems programs.
 It would also be appropriate for the general student population.
 The course concentrates on increased skillbuilding in the use of the microcomputer keyboard.